sirloper/puppetdb2-rundeck/README.md

 ### Docker

-A docker container has been made which lets you very quickly start and test out the puppetdb to rundeck intergration by simply running the following command.
+A docker container has been made which lets you very quickly start and test out the puppetdb to rundeck integration by simply running the following command.

 ```
   docker run \